triplrrr/triplrrr.github.io/_posts/2019-12-4-Using_Python_for_Linux_Scripting.md

 ---
 layout: post
-title: Learning how to use Django
+title: Using Python for Linux Scripting
 ---

 I like to use linux at home.
 It's very convenient.
 I like being able to customize every single thing about my computer, down to the shape of the taskbar.
 Sure, good software is hard to find, but I like the programs that *are* on there.